BSHaidar/CancerScreener/README.md

 ## 1b) **Success/Evaluation Criteria**

 if we pick at random (1 out of 7 diagnostic categories) then we will be correct 14.28% of the time.
-If we have a model that can predict the diagnostic category 50% or better, than that model will perform at least 4 times better than random chance and that would constitute a successful evaluation criteria.
+If we have a model that can predict the diagnostic category at a rate of 50% or better, than that model will perform at least 4 times better than random chance and that would constitute a successful evaluation criteria.

 # 2. **Data Understanding**